mussaratshamsher/sdk-advanced/exam-prct/markdown/markdown.md

 # Paragraph & line break
 Separate paragraphs with a blank line.
-Hard line break: end a line with two spaces, or use <br>
+Hard line break: end a line with two spaces, or use html 'br'tag<br>

  # Block-level delements
  Headings
  # h1